Iron Bowl

 Did You Know?

-The Iron Bowl was played at Legion Field in Birmingham for 71 years before moving to home-and-home format in 1989.
+The Iron Bowl was played at Legion Field in Birmingham for 71 years before moving to a home-and-home format in 1989.

 The rivalry was suspended from 1907-1948 due to a disagreement over per diem expenses and officiating.